 - 1) Regardless of the type of insulation overlay, the overall thickness of insulation overlay boards shall not exceed 50 mm (2").
-Minimum allowable thicknesses are shown in Table 8.1 above. - 2) Asphalt or paraffin-impregnated coated fibreboard roof insulation adhered with hot asphalt or an asphaltbased adhesive must be asphalt-coated on the top and bottom surface (minimum coated two-sides). - 3) Fire guard tape must be 150 mm (6") wide - 1) self-adhering modified bituminous tape acceptable to the membrane manufacturer. - 2) Type IV fibreglass felt or No. 15 organic felt, applied with hot bitumen or cold adhesive.
+Minimum allowable thicknesses are shown in Table 8.1 above. - 2) Asphalt or paraffin-impregnated coated fibreboard roof insulation adhered with hot asphalt or an asphalt-based adhesive must be asphalt-coated on the top and bottom surface (minimum coated two-sides). - 3) Fire guard tape must be 150 mm (6") wide - 1) self-adhering modified bituminous tape acceptable to the membrane manufacturer. - 2) Type IV fibreglass felt or No. 15 organic felt, applied with hot bitumen or cold adhesive.

-- 8.3.1.1 RoofStar 15-Year Guarantee - 1) See the requirements for a RoofStar 15-Year Guarantee in 8.1.1.1.
+1) See the requirements for a RoofStar 15-Year Guarantee in 8.1.1.1.

-- 1) An insulation overlay of one or more layers is required over all board-type insulation when - 1) the compressive strength of the insulation is less than 110 KPa (20 psi). - 2) the insulation is heat-sensitive and the membrane will be applied with a torch flame or hot bitumen. - 2) Heat-sensitive insulation and crickets must be protected from exposure to torch flame or hot bitumen with overlay panels.
+- 1) An insulation overlay of one or more layers is required over all board-type insulation when - 1) the compressive strength of the insulation is less than 110 KPa (20 psi). - 2) the membrane will be applied with a torch flame or hot bitumen.
+Notwithstanding this standard, torch-applied membranes may be installed directly on mineral fibre insulation treated with a thermofusible bitumen top surface.
+This exception is subject to the standards for mineral wool insulation published in Part 7. - 2) Heat-sensitive insulation and crickets must be protected from exposure to torch flame or hot bitumen with overlay panels.
 This may be accomplished with - 1) one layer of panels, - 1) at least 12.5 mm (1/2") thick. - 2) offset from insulation joints by at least 300 mm (12"). - 3) continuously sealed with a flame-impervious tape along all joints with adjacent panels. - 2) two layers of panels, - 1) each at least 4.8 mm (3/16") thick. - 2) offset from each other, from the adjacent layer, and from insulation joints by at least 300 mm (12"). - 3) When multiple layers of an overlay board are specified, the joints between boards must be offset/staggered at least 300 mm (12") from adjacent layers and rows.
 See Figure 8.1.
 See also 7 INSULATION.

 - 4) When mechanically attaching insulation overlay boards, the insulation and overlay boards may be fastened together as one assembly.
-Unless otherwise indicated by the system requirements in a Tested Assembly, follow the fastener patterns set out in 3 SECURING the ROOF ASSEMBLY. - 5) When a composite overlay with an integrated base membrane is mechanically fastened over insulation, fasteners and plates used in the field of each panel must be covered with torch-applied polyester or composite-reinforced membrane patches that extend past the edge of each plate at least 50 mm (2"). - 6) Insulation in a conventionally insulated roof assembly supporting an Overburden must be overlaid with at least one layer of adhered composite insulation overlay - 1) at least 12.7 mm (1⁄2") thick. - 2) with a minimum compressive strength of 620 kPa (90 psi). - See 14 THE ROOF as a PLATFORM for design and construction standards. - 7) Fibreboard shall not be used with torch-applied membranes. - 8) An insulation overlay is not required when the base layer of the primary roof membrane is mechanically attached, provided the insulation is heat-resistant and has a compressive strength of 110 Kpa (20 psi).
+Unless otherwise indicated by the system requirements in a Tested Assembly, follow the fastener patterns set out in 3 SECURING the ROOF ASSEMBLY. - 5) When a composite overlay with an integrated base membrane is mechanically fastened over insulation, fasteners and plates used in the field of each panel must be covered with torch-applied polyester or composite-reinforced membrane patches that extend past the edge of each plate at least 50 mm (2"). - 6) Insulation in a conventionally insulated roof assembly supporting an Overburden must be overlaid with at least one layer of adhered composite insulation overlay - 1) at least 12.7 mm (1⁄2") thick. - 2) with a minimum compressive strength of 620 kPa (90 psi).

+See 14 THE ROOF as a PLATFORM for design and construction standards.

+- 7) Fibreboard shall not be used with torch-applied membranes. - 8) An insulation overlay is not required when the base layer of the primary roof membrane is mechanically attached, provided the insulation is heat-resistant and has a compressive strength of 110 Kpa (20 psi).